 Sec 102-4-3 Land Use Permit Revocation

-A land use permit or conditional use permit may be revoked for violation of any part of this Land Use Code related to the specific use or permit in accordance with the following:
+As used in this section, the term "permit" shall mean a land use permit, conditional use permit, license, or any other final written approval that is authorized by this Land Use Code.
+A permit may be revoked for violation of any part of this Land Use Code related to the specific use or permit in accordance with the following:

 Revocation shall be conducted by the land use authority that is authorized to approve the permit.

-Prior to permit revocation, the land owner and, if different, permittee shall be given reasonable opportunity to resolve the violation by bringing the property into compliance or by diligently pursuing an amendment or modification to the permit, as may be allowed by this Land Use Code.

-In the event compliance cannot be attained the land owner and, if different, permittee shall be given a notice of the impending permit revocation 14 days prior to final revocation.
+The land owner and, if different, permittee shall be given a notice of the impending permit revocation 14 days prior to final revocation.
 The notice of the impending permit revocation shall specify the violation, and inform the land owner and, if different, permittee of the right to request a hearing.

 The land owner and, if different, permittee shall have a right to a hearing with the land use authority to show cause for why the permit should not be revoked, if a written request for such is submitted prior to a final written revocation decision.
 If a hearing is requested, final revocation of the permit shall be stayed until after the hearing.
 The hearing shall be scheduled at a time specified by the land use authority.

 Revocation of a permit is final upon the issuance of a final written decision.
-The final written decision may be appealed pursuant to title 102, chapter 3.
+The final written decision may be appealed pursuant to Title 102, Chapter 3.

 Revocation of a permit shall not prohibit prosecution or any other legal action taken on account of the violation, as provided in this Land Use Code or any other applicable law.